yuffyz/NLP-for-disaster-tweets/README.md

 I reproduce this paper for learning purpose to get myself more proficient with text mining techniques and gain a deeper understanding of neural nets.

-Techniques, models and concepts used and explained in this project:
+Techniques, models and concepts used and explained in this project are:

 * preprocessing techniques for text data
-* embeddings and word vector
+* word vector and embeddings
 * Bag of words model
 * Tagging
 * TFIDF
 * PCA
 * word2vec
 * Convolutional Neural Network
+* Recurrent Neural Network
 * Clustering

 ***